losparviero/Bypass-Paywalls-Telegram-Bot/README.md

 1. Clone repo and run in folder ```npm i```

-2. Edit .env file to include your bot token, can be found by creating a new bot using @BotFather.
+2. Edit .env file to include your bot token.

 3. Open terminal in code directory and run ```node bot.js```